fpdavis/Nibbler-Twisted-Tale/README.md

 * Added click events to labels on menu
 * Changed mouse icon on input fields on menu

+* Fixed bug where giVerbosity was always being set to goVerbosityEnum.Debug
+* Changed image naming conventions to remove 0s from index numbers
+* Enemies now face the direction they are moving

 ### Creative Commons License Attribution 3.0